Disaster Recovery Planning

 Tailoring this plan to the unique requirements and responsibilities in a cloud environment enables Okta users to enhance their resilience against potential disruptions that are part of their purview.

-Key Metrics in Your Cloud Disaster Recovery Plan
+Key Metrics in Your Disaster Recovery Plan

 In disaster recovery, Okta users need to pay close attention to two critical metrics: RTO and RPO.